tenerate/tenerateVSCodeExtension/README.md

 # Tenerate README

 Tenerate is a Visual Studio Code Extension that allows developers to automatically generate tests for their software with a single click.

-Currently, the extension only supports python functions.
+Update: The extension now supports test generation for functions in all programming languages.

-This extension utilizes OpenAI's Codex models to generate the tests.
+This extension uses OpenAI models to generate tests.

 ## How to use

-1. Open a python file and hover over a function to generate tests
+1. Open a file with code and hover your mouse over the function definition of a function to generate tests
 3. Press Command + T (Mac) or Control + Alt + T (Windows)

 Please see below video demonstration on how to use extension.